-• @Asynchronous,
+- @Asynchronous,

-- @Mock,
+- @Mock.

-- @Secure Or
+- @Secure or

 - @Updated,

-- asyncPaymentProcessor,
+• asyncPaymentProcessor,

 - mockPaymentProcessor,

-- SecurityInterceptor Of
+- SecurityInterceptor or

 - DocumentUpdatedEvent.

 The annotations are reusable.
 They help describe common qualities of disparate parts of the system.
 They help us categorize and understand our code.
 They help us deal with common concerns in a common way.
 They make our code more literate and more understandable.